 If you’re looking for a unique and adventurous thing to do in Oaxaca, look no further.

-The fist time we heard of Pueblos Mancomunados was 4 years ago while backpacking in South America.
-An Australian couple we befriended had been traveling around the world for the better part of the year, and one of the experiences they raved about was trekking between these little villages in the mountains of central Mexico.
+The first time we heard of trekking in Sierra Norte Oaxaca was 4 years ago while backpacking in South America.
+An Australian couple we befriended had been traveling around the world for the better part of the year, and one of the experiences they raved about was trekking between these little villages in the mountains of southern Mexico.

 It certainly didn’t sound like the overcrowded beaches of Cancun I’d always associated with Mexico, and the image of these villages off the beaten path stuck in my head ever since.